haokeyingxiao/haoke/UPGRADE-6.6.md

 ### HTTP cache warmer

 We deprecated all HTTP cache warmer, because they will not be usable with the new HTTP kernel anymore.
-They are also not suitable for the new cache rework or for systems which have a reverse proxy or a load balancer in front of the Shopware system.
+They are also not suitable for the new cache rework or for systems which have a reverse proxy or a load balancer in front of the Haoke system.
 Therefore, we marked them as deprecated and will remove them in the next major version.
 You should use a real website crawler to warm up your desired sites instead, which is much more suitable and realistic for your system.